im-ethz/flirt/README.md

 # Roadmap
 Things FLIRT will be able to do in the future:
-  - [ ] Use FLIRT with Oura's smartring and other consumer-grade wearable devices
+  - [ ] Use FLIRT with Oura's smart ring and other consumer-grade wearable devices
   - [ ] Use FLIRT with Apple Health to derive meaningful features from long-term data recordings
   - [ ] Feature generation for additional sensor modalities such as: blood oxygen saturation, blood volume changes, respiration rate, and step counts